 You know water is vital to emergency preparedness — you can only survive three days without it — and you probably know it can be hard to get consistent and clean water in a SHTF disaster.
 You can’t depend on “running to the store” at the last minute or carrying all the water you need.
 Unsafe drinking water causes half of all the occupied hospital beds in the world and over two million preventable deaths each year.
 Prepare now and avoid the pain later.

-We spent 48 hours researching and reviewing over 70 portable survival water filters for preppers so that you don’t have to — or worse, buying a bad product and dying.
+We spent 48 hours researching and reviewing over 70 portable survival water filters for preppers so that you don’t have to — and more importantly, so that you don’t buy a bad product and die.

-This review covers the kind of water purification products you’d keep in your bug out bag and get home bag emergency kits, perhaps with some extras in your home supplies or everyday carry.
-They should be one of your very first purchases in prepping.
+This review covers the kind of products you’d keep in your go-bags, perhaps with some extras in your home supplies or for everyday carry.
+These products should be one of your very first purchases in prepping.

 Full list of product reviews and details on prepping tips, water risks, etc. are below the table of contents.